What does Hairdressing Insurance cover?

 Professional treatment risk

-Should a member of the public take legal action against you as a result of your perceived negligence when providing a service or treatment, our policy will cover you.
+Should a member of the public take legal action against you as a result of your perceived negligence when providing a service or treatment, our hairdressing insurance policy will cover you, whether you work in a salon or are a mobile hairdresser.

 Damage to Property

-A second reason why public liability is vital for hairdressers is due to the risk of someone’s property being damaged.
+A mobile hairdresser might need insurance due to the risk of someone’s property being damaged.
 For instance, a hairdresser who visits a client’s home for a haircut but accidentally spills hair dye on their carpet could be liable to a claim.
 Public liability would protect you in such instances.

 Being a hairdresser may not seem risky but having public liability in place is vital.
 There are a number of risks which could lead to costly legal cases.
 Without hairdressing insurance in place, you will be liable for those costs, putting both you and your hairdressing business at risk.